Self-Editing Tips for Canadian Authors

 If you’re a Canadian author looking to go down the traditional publishing route with your book, then having a polished manuscript to present to agents and publishers is crucial to your chances of being accepted.
 And even if you just plan on self-publishing your book on Amazon Kindle Direct Publishing (KDP), IngramSpark Publishing, Barnes & Noble, Smashwords, or Draft2Digital, it’s a good habit to get into.

-In the following article we’ll look at:
+In the following article, we’ll look at:

 1. Taking A Break